activecm/BeaKer/README.md

 # BeaKer - Beaconing Kibana Executable Report

+Brought to you by [Active Countermeasures](https://www.activecountermeasures.com/).

+---

-BeaKer visualizes Microsoft Sysmon network data to help threat hunters track down the source of suspicious connections.
-The custom dashboard presents which executables created a connection between two IPs, how many times they've connected, the protocol and ports used, and much more.
+BeaKer visualizes Microsoft Sysmon network data to help threat hunters track down the source of suspicious network connections.
+The custom dashboard presents which users and executables created connections between two given IPs, how many times they've connected, the protocols and ports used, and much more.

-## Installation

-Download the latest release tar file, extract it, and run `./install_beaker.sh` on the Linux machine that will aggregate your Sysmon data and host Kibana.

-Then, on each Windows host you want to monitor, run the PowerShell script at `./agent/install-sysmon-beats.ps1`.

-## Quick Start
+## Getting Started

 ![BeaKer_demo](./images/BeaKer_demo.gif)